nathanielxd/flutterfall/docs/DOCS.md

 ## Examples

-You can find examples at the Rainwater Github repo, including the infamous counter, authentication but also a board game manager.
+You can find examples at the Rainwater Github repo, including the infamous counter and authentication.